bioinfoDZ/scDAPP/README.md

 2. RISC and igraph version incompatibility: `Weight vector length must agree with number of edges.
 Invalid value`

-Fix: RISC will be updated to fix soon, but for now, make sure to run with with following versions of igraph, which can be specifically installed in conda / mamba from the command line terminal
+Fix: RISC will be updated to fix soon, but for now, make sure to run with the following versions of igraph, which can be specifically installed in conda / mamba from the command line terminal.

 ```
 # In bash run below (replace "mamba" with "conda" if you do not use mamba)